oumamoringa/Activity_Plus/README.md

 ## Description

 - This website will enable an employer to remotely get employees’ details.
 The main function of this website is to record employees' details, that is, including their salary.
+- This website will also enable an emploeyer to keep employees' data.

 ## Technique Used